theRobMay/311_checkpoint_1/README.md

   * Update one user matching the path param (id).
 You may again use the sampleUser code as your "body" for this request

 * DELETE /users/:id
-  * Delete one user by it's id
+  * Delete one user by its id

 _You may chose to alter these routes so they appear as ('/', '/:id') in your users file and then prefix them all with '/users' when we import them into index.. but you are not required to do so_